 All patients meet with our family therapist and their individual therapist to explore how their support system back home can be integrated into their recovery.
-During these outreach sessions, the client and the family therapist call the spouse, family member or support person to provide an update on the patient's treatment, explore concerns and discuss the future.
-If a family member chooses to visit his/her loved one on campus, an in-person family therapy session may be scheduled, if clinically indicated.
+During these outreach sessions, the patient and the family therapist call the spouse, family member or support person to provide an update on the patient's treatment, explore concerns and discuss the future.